Governance and financial reporting

 - Alexander Netrusov, Lomonosov Moscow State University, Russia

-The Committee’s focus is on encouraging nominations to the FEMS Board of Directors (the “BoD”) from candidates who reflect the full diversity of FEMS Member Societies and of the FEMS community.
+The Election Committee was established to encourage nominations for succession of the FEMS Board of Directors (the “BoD”) from candidates representing the full diversity of FEMS Member Societies and of the FEMS community.
 It provides guidance and advice to any individual considering applying.
 It also oversees the election process to ensure transparency and compliance with FEMS regulations.
 The Terms of Reference of the Election Committee can be read here.

 The Committee consists of one representative from the Board (the Secretary General) and representatives from Member Societies, reflecting the regional diversity of FEMS.
 For more information on the Committee, you can contact them via firstname.lastname@example.org